yahwehschica7/j-nelson-website/README.md

 WriterResources: this component uses fetch within a useEffect to display writer resources.
 It imports AddWritingTips for user interaction with page.\
 AddWritingTips: a controlled form that uses state and useEffect within a fetch to allow users to add writing advice to the page.

+### `Description`
+This website is intended to allow readers to know about and buy books written by Jessica Nelson.
+They can also join her on social media, if the user so wishes.